Hartford Whalers: The 1992 playoffs

-The Whalers went to the playoffs for the final time in 1992 behind Jimmy Roberts' coaching, despite winning only 26 games.
+The Whalers went to the playoffs for the final time in 1991–92 behind Jimmy Roberts' coaching, despite winning only 26 games.
 In those days, however, the top four teams in each division made the playoffs, regardless of record.
-They faced the heavily-favored Montreal Canadiens in the Adams Division Semi-finals.
+They faced the heavily-favored Montreal Canadiens in the division semifinals.
 The Whalers lost Game 1 by a score of 2–0 and Game 2 by a score of 5–2, creating the expectation that the Canadiens would sweep the Whalers out of the first round, as they did in the 1989 playoffs.
 However, the Whalers came back home to win Games 3 and 4 by scores of 5–2 and 3–1, respectively.
 The main turning point in the series came in the second period of Game 5 — the Whalers had a 3–1 lead midway through the second period, where the Canadiens began rushing the crease and getting in the face of Whalers goaltender Frank Pietrangelo to distract him.
 The strategy worked, as the Canadiens scored four unanswered goals in the final five minutes of the second period.
 These goals were not called back, since this was before the time when the NHL began strictly enforcing crease infractions on goals.
 The Whalers lost Game 5 by a score of 7–4.
 The Whalers came back to win Game 6 by a score of 2–1 just 24 seconds into overtime on a goal by Yvon Corriveau.
-The series went back to Montreal for game 7 and the Whalers lost a dramatic double overtime game by a score of 3–2, as Russ Courtnall scored on a turn-around shot against Pietrangelo.
+The series went back to Montreal for game 7 and the Whalers lost a dramatic double overtime game by a score of 3–2, as Russ Courtnall scored on a turnaround shot against Pietrangelo.
 Corriveau had an excellent chance for a second consecutive overtime winner in the first overtime period on a breakaway, but his shot missed the net.
 It was the last time the Whalers would qualify for the playoffs for the rest of their time in Hartford.

 Roberts was fired thereafter, along with general manager Eddie Johnston.
 At the end of the three-year Johnston era, only seven players remained from the Whalers' active roster prior to Johnston taking over as general manager.
 Those players were forwards Ed Kastelic and Terry Yake; defensemen Randy Ladouceur, Brad Shaw and Adam Burt; and goaltenders Peter Sidorkiewicz and Kay Whitmore.
-During the summer of 1992, following Johnston's departure, Shaw and Whitmore were traded away, Kastelic left via free agency and Sidorkiewicz was lost to the Ottawa Senators in the expansion draft.
+During the summer of 1992, following Johnston's departure, Shaw and Whitmore were traded away, Kastelic left via free agency and Sidorkiewicz was lost to the Ottawa Senators in the 1992 NHL expansion draft.